-The most useful book marketing campaigns today combine coverage in traditional media with a robust online presence.
+Today’s most influential book marketing campaigns combine coverage in traditional media with a robust online presence.
 The combination is more potent than ever before and explains why today’s bookselling marketplace supports more titles in print than ever before.
 But the competition is fierce, and authors today need professional book promotion services more than ever to succeed — with traditional media and beyond.

 The Best Book Marketers Use Traditional Media Strategically

-Opportunities like Internet radio and TV have served to expand the platforms for traditional media – a perfect example of technological progress enhancing conventional modes of communication.
+Opportunities like Internet radio and TV have expanded traditional media platforms – a perfect example of technological progress enhancing conventional modes of communication.

-Old school book publicity via traditional media coverage isn’t passe, and it isn’t dying.
-Traditional media coverage for book marketing has joined the new frontier, and it’s more powerful than ever when it comes to spreading the word about a book or author and sparking book sales
+Conventional book publicity via traditional media coverage isn’t passe, and it isn’t dying.
+Media coverage for book marketing has joined the new frontier, and it’s more powerful than ever when combined with online exposure to spread the word about a book or author and spark sales.